BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Visualize.md

 ![](../assets/Screen_Shot_2020-01-31_at_4.57.21_PM.png)

 Want to get your data science team involved for even more visualization options?
-Check out [[Data Science with LAMP](https://www.notion.so/5420896d7b034afa8326f28e6bd24000)](Data%20Science%20with%20LAMP.md).
+Check out [Data Science with LAMP](https://www.notion.so/5420896d7b034afa8326f28e6bd24000).

----

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on October 29th, 2020.*